rockydant/saas-starterkit/README.md

 2. **Database connection**: Check if PostgreSQL is running in Docker
 3. **Node modules**: Run `npm install` in each directory if needed
 4. **Docker issues**: Restart Docker and run `docker-compose down && docker-compose up -d`
+5. **Tailwind CSS issues**: Ensure all components use Tailwind classes only

 ### Reset Everything